 Several people in the nightshade sensitive group reported that once they completely eliminated nightshades from their diets, they had relief from psoriasis outbreaks.
 Similarly, many reported less occurrence of acne, eczema, rashes and general itchiness after giving up dietary nightshades.

 Perhaps the most interesting thing we learned was that many people claim that nightshade foods cause severe migraine headaches.
 In the nightshade support group, we read numerous accounts of those who had suffered migraines for years.
-And when they eliminated nightshades, their migraines completely went away.
+When they eliminated nightshades, their migraines completely went away.

 6 Steps to an Elimination Diet

-1. Make a list of your symptoms.
 Take time to list any unpleasant symptoms you’ve had in the last month.
 It may take some thought and possibly the input of someone who knows you well.
-Do you have dry skin, frequent headaches, foot pain, rashes, etc.?
+Do you have dry skin, frequent headaches, foot pain, rashes, or other ailments?
 Write all of your ailments down and save this record.

-2. Completely remove the suspect foods from your diet.
 For a nightshade determination, you’ll need to avoid all of the foods we listed in this article, as well as any foods with “spices” on the label.
-Remember that many condiments contain nightshades (ketchup, barbecue sauce, hot sauce, etc.).
+Remember that many condiments contain nightshades like (ketchup, barbecue sauce and hot sauce.
 It may help to make a list of the foods you plan to avoid and store it with your list of symptoms.
 Diligently read the labels on all the foods in your pantry.
 Clear off one shelf and put only foods you can eat in that area.
 Same for the refrigerator.

-5. Find your list of symptoms for reassessment.
 After your 23-day elimination period, get a pen and your list of symptoms from step one.
 Circle any symptoms that have gone away or have not been present during the last two weeks of your elimination stage.
-Also note conditions that have improved significantly or decreased in frequency.
+Also, note conditions that have improved significantly or decreased in frequency.
 Make notes and save this information for a final review after the last step.

-6. Reintroduce suspect foods methodically.
 Day 24 will be the first day of food reintroduction.
 As you begin to add in items from your list of suspect foods, do so one at a time.
 Here’s an example: eat white potatoes one day, along with other nutritious foods.
-During this reintroduction day, and the next, pay close attention to your body.
-If by the third day of reintroduction, you’re feeling healthy and strong, continue to enjoy white potatoes in moderation.
-Then repeat the reintroduction cycle with a second suspect food and so on.
-If a particular food does cause any of your symptoms to reappear, stop eating it and write it down – it is off limits for now.
-Wait 24 hours after your symptom(s) have subsided and introduce another food.
+During this reintroduction day and, on the next day, pay close attention to your body.
+If, by the third day of reintroduction, you’re feeling healthy and strong, continue to enjoy white potatoes in moderation.
+Then, repeat the reintroduction cycle with a second suspect food and so on.
+If a particular food does cause any of your symptoms to reappear, stop eating it and write it down.
+It is off limits for now.
+Wait 24 hours after your symptoms have subsided and introduce another food.

 At the end of your elimination diet, you’ll have a clear understanding of the foods that serve your body well and those that don’t.
 Be sure to consult your medical professional for advice along the way.